Study Abroad Basics

 What kind of programs are there?

 UWG offers several types of academic programs.
 Students can participate in short-term study abroad programs – these may involve travel for a short period over spring break or for as long as ten weeks.
-We offer short-term campus-based programs led by UWG faculty as well as opportunities to study abroad with the system-wide European Council and Asia Council programs.
+We offer short-term campus-based programs led by UWG faculty as well as opportunities to study abroad with the system-wide USG Goes Global program.
 Students may also participate in semester exchange programs.
 These are full one or two semester programs that allow students to study at one of our partner universities abroad.
 Students take classes overseas but earn UWG credits.
 To help you understand the different types of programs as you search our catalog, here's a guide to program names:

 - (UWG) Program Name: These are programs organized by UWG faculty.
 Contact information for the faculty program leader is listed at the top of the program page.